 Step-by-step directions

-1. Purée onions until smooth in a food processor.
-Add in walnuts and purée with the onions.
+2. Add walnuts and purée with the onions.
 Scrape down sides of the bowl and pulse in the food processor until onions and walnuts are completely blended and a thick paste is formed.

-This is done slowly because you do NOT want to burn the walnuts.
-If you do it will taste horrible and you will have to throw it away and start again.
+Remember, that this is done slowly.
+You do NOT want to burn the walnuts or else it will taste horrible and you will have to throw it away and start again.
 Also, make sure you use fresh walnuts and not stale walnuts.
 Stale walnuts have a bitter aftertaste and can ruin your stew.

 Recipe tips and FAQs

-Whichever you pomegranate flavoring you do use, either can be purchased as is or you can make it at home.
+You can use store bought of homemade pomegranate molasses or concentrate.
 Pomegranate concentrate is just pomegranate juice that has been reduced down by 50%.
-My friend Beth, at OMG Yummy, has great instructions for making your own pomegranate molasses here.
+My friend Beth, at OMG Yummy, has great instructions on how to make pomegranate molasses here.

 Some people use these words interchangeably, but there is a big difference between pomegranate concentrate, pomegranate syrup and pomegranate molasses.
 Pomegranate concentrate is basically pomegranate juice that has been reduced to a thick, syrup-like consistency, about 50% reduction in volume.
 There is no sugar added to pomegranate concentrate.
 Pomegranate syrup is pomegranate juice mixed in with sugar and then slowly reduced down into a syrup consistency.
 Pomegranate molasses is pomegranate syrup that has been reduced and thickened even more.